T1mbits/drpc/README.md

 ## Usage

+> [!WARNING]
+> Will constantly read and write to a file every few seconds and will also constantly ping Spotify for track data

 jokes on you I've been editing the config file to work this thing

 I'll finish the CLI later...